phosxd/Any-JSON/README.md

 **Advanced Rules:**
 - `property_references (Dictionary[String,Array[String]])`: Names of object properties that will be converted to a named reference when converting to JSON.
 Named values can be supplied during conversion back to the original item with `references`.
 - `references (Dictionary[String,Dictionary[String,Variant]])`: Variants to replace property references with.
-- `instantiator_function (Callable(registered_object:Object, object_class:String, ...args) -> Object)`: Used for implementing custom logic for object instantiation.
+- `instantiator_function (Callable(registered_object:Object, object_class:String, args:Array=[]) -> Object)`: Used for implementing custom logic for object instantiation.
 Useful for changing values after instantiation.
 The returned object will be used to compare default values when converting to AJSON, & will be used as a base when converting from AJSON.
 - `instantiator_arguments (Dictionary[String,Array])`: Arguments that will be passed to the object's `new` method.
 - `midpoint (Callable(item:Variant, ruleset:Dictionary) -> bool)`: Called right before conversion for every variable & property including nested ones.
 Returning `true` will permit conversion, returning `false` will discard the conversion for that item.